|

 Primary intracerebral hemorrhage was not observed.
 The relative mortality

-was much higher (Chi-square test, p < 0.01) in HIT patients with neurologic
+was much higher (Chi-square test, p < 0.01) in HIT patients with

-25 x 109/l on average, and was lower in patients with fatal outcome compared
+was 38 ± 25 x 109/l on average, and was lower in patients with

-to those who survived (21 ± 13 x 109/l versus 58 ± 21 x
+fatal outcome compared to those who survived (21 ± 13 x 109/l

-109/l; p < 0.05, Wilcoxon test).
-In three patients neurologic complications
+versus 58 ± 21 x 109/l; p < 0.05, Wilcoxon test).
+In three

-CONCLUSION: Neurologic complications
+CONCLUSION: Neurologic

-mortality.
-HIT-associated neurologic complications include cerebrovascular
+comorbidity and mortality.
+HIT-associated neurologic complications

-ischemia and cerebral venous thrombosis.
-They may occur at a normal platelet
+may occur at a normal platelet count

 http://medicineworld.org/physicians/hematology/thrombocytopenia.html